 Negotiating for your needs

-After the workshop, trainees continue their career development through either the Internship Path or the Mentorship Path.
-This FLARE Workshop will be held February 1-3, 2018.
-To learn more about our workshop, please view this year's draft agenda.
+After the workshop, participants continue their career development through either the Internship Path or the Mentorship Path.
+The FLARE Workshop will be held on February 6-8, 2020 in Austin, Texas.

-Currently enrolled in a US graduate program, post-doctoral fellowship, or an endocrine clinical fellowship
+Currently enrolled in a US graduate program, post-doctoral fellowship, an endocrine clinical fellowship, or junior faculty (within 1-3 years of obtaining faculty position).

 Of an ethnic minority group underrepresented in the biomedical sciences (African American, Hispanic American, American Indian or Native American, Alaska Native, and Natives of the US Pacific Islands)